WSU-cshimizu/ceg4110-group-project-team07/deliverables/pop.md

   5. **Google Maps API**

       -**Why?** This is selected for its reliablity, rich feature set and sources of documentation.
-This setup is not complicated.
+It is easy to implement and will provide the mapping functionality needed for the project.

 ## Life Cycle and Methodology